TheRandomCrew/coolticket-server/docs/INSTALLATION.md

   - [Set enviromental variables](#set-enviromental-variables)
   - [Troubleshooting](#troubleshooting)

 > I assume you are using Linux or Mac, but it's similar in Windows.
-At the end there is a [FAQ](#troubleshooting) if you ran into knwo issues.
+At the end there is a [FAQ](#troubleshooting) if you ran into known issues.

-First of all you have to clone the code using git (also you can just [download the code][])
+First of all you have to clone the code using git (also you can just [download the code][]).

 ```sh
 > git clone https://github.com/Israel-Laguan/coolticket-server.git
 > cd coolticket-server
 ```

 To get the Node server running locally we have 2 options, the long and the short.
-The short one is to go fancy and use Docker 🐋, in that case [go here](#quick-start).
+The short one is to go fancy and use Docker 🐋, in that case go to [the next section](#quick-start).
 For a complete experience with Node, go to the [Detailed Installation](#detailed-installation).

 ## Quick Start